openucx/ucx/docs/source/faq.md

   memory pointer type and copying to/from GPU memory.

 It's possible to restrict the transports in use by setting `UCX_TLS=<tl1>,<tl2>,...`.
+`^` at the beginning turns the list into a deny list.
 The list of all transports supported by UCX on the current machine can be generated by `ucx_info -d` command.
 > **IMPORTANT NOTE**